kimjoar/kimjoar.net/_posts/2011-05-18-understanding-user-acquisition-in-freemium.markdown

    service.

 2. **Add Value.** The free version *must* have considerable value.
-   Freemium is about using the product as marketing, and thus, if the users don't get any value from it, you will see a very low amount of conversion.
+   Freemium is about using the product as marketing, and thus if the users don't get any value from it, you will see a very low amount of conversion.
 As one respondent said: "It begins and ends with great product.
 The product is the marketing, and that's why you have a free version."
-One respondent says that an incontrovertible offer is needed --- this is what "will get the initial people in the door."
+One respondent says that an incontrovertible offer is needed — this is what "will get the initial people in the door."
-   Similarly another said:

-   > The free version can be thought of as a trial version of the
-   > product, it gives you enough to understand what you can do, and
-   > then a lot of the upgrade features are showcased but must be paid
-   > for to access.

    According to one respondent: "We'll get a bigger return and we'll get a bigger brand affiliation if the people who are using the freemium